meg-gutshall/revealing-rails-magic-with-enums/slides.md

   dark: false
   withClicks: false
   withToc: false
-# enable twoslash, can be boolean, 'dev' or 'build'
-twoslash: false
-# show line numbers in code blocks
-lineNumbers: true
 # controls whether texts in slides are selectable
 selectable: true
 # enable Slidev's context menu, can be boolean, 'dev' or 'build'